040code/040code/_posts/2019-03-14-spring-boot-graphql.md

 }
 ```

-Finally we define the services interface which we will use to implement the GraphQL queries,
+Finally, we define the services interface which we will use to implement the GraphQL queries,

 ```java